LaSurprise/Shiny/ShinyTest_StormData/index.md

 mode        : selfcontained # {standalone, draft}
 ---

+Read-And-Delete1.Edit YAML front matter
+2.Write using R Markdown
+3.Use an empty line followed by three dashes to separate slides!

+--- .class #id

 ### Application documentation

 In order to run correctly this application, make sure that you have all things OK before.